Mechanisms of Introspective Awareness: Introspection is Behaviorally Robust

 \subsection{Robustness Across Prompt Variants}

-We modify the prompt into seven variants differing in framing and metacognitive scaffolding (\Cref{table:prompt-variants}). \Cref{figure:prompt-variants} shows results that are roughly consistent across the two models.
-In both cases, the \textit{original}, \textit{alternative}, and \textit{skeptical} prompts all have no false positives while achieving moderate detection rate, with higher TPR for the larger model Qwen3-235B.
-The \textit{structured} setup suppresses detection in Gemma3-27B but not in Qwen3-235B, consistent with introspection being more robust on larger models.
-In contrast, the \textit{hints} and \textit{unprompted} variants both have higher FPR and lower TPR.
+\looseness=-1 We modify the prompt into seven variants differing in framing and metacognitive scaffolding (\Cref{table:prompt-variants}). \Cref{figure:prompt-variants} shows roughly consistent results across the two models.
+In both cases, the \textit{original}, \textit{alternative}, and \textit{skeptical} prompts produce no false positives while achieving moderate detection rates, with higher TPR for the larger model Qwen3-235B.
+The \textit{structured} setup suppresses detection in Gemma3-27B but not in Qwen3-235B, consistent with introspection being more robust in larger models.
+In contrast, the \textit{hints} and \textit{unprompted} prompts both have higher FPR and lower TPR for both models.

-While prompt framing has distinct effects on the TPR and FPR, our results suggest the capability is somewhat robust.
-Notably, variants that remove incentives to confabulate (e.g., offering an alternative path to discuss any concept or penalizing concept mentions) maintain moderate detection with no false positives, suggesting the capability is not simply a pretext for discussing the injected concept.
+While prompt framing has distinct effects on the TPR and FPR across both models, our results suggest the capability is somewhat robust.
+Notably, variants that remove incentives to confabulate (e.g., offering an alternative path to discuss any concept or penalizing any concept mentions) maintain moderate detection with no false positives, suggesting that models do not claim detection merely as a pretext to allow them to discuss the injected concept.